Photographer + Writer

 Copenhagen, Denmark

-I photograph people and spaces, mostly.
+I photograph people, mostly.
 And senses — of place, of home, of belonging.
+Of joy and of dreams.
+Special moments and the special in the everyday.

 Evocative and pensive is how I would describe what I (try to) do, which probably explains my penchant for low-fi, hushed, (often) unsharp, murky, misty, grainy imagery.
 Imperfections, small(er) moments, and the everyday are what interests me the most.
 Ultimately, I seek the ‘humble sublime’, a term I picked up in an essay on the work of my favorite writer and painter Tove Jansson.
 She was a bold, yet quiet artist who created the world of Moomins — my happy place of adventure and my source of inspiration.